sumin-Ma/GALAMOST/docs/_build/html/_sources/constraint-external_interaction.rst.txt

    the group of particles and each particle have a :math:`F/N`, where :math:`N` is the number of particles.

    :param AllInfo all_info: The system information.
-   :param ParticleSet group: The group of charged particles.
+   :param ParticleSet group: The group of particles.

    .. py:function:: setForce(Variant vf, std::string direction)